Tabiji.ai Travel Safety Series · Book 19

 What format is this book?

-Kindle eBook — readable on any phone, tablet, or computer with the free Kindle app, as well as on any Kindle device.
-A ~258-page paperback edition is planned for 2026.
+Kindle eBook and 258-page 6×9 paperback — readable on any phone, tablet, or computer with the free Kindle app, on any Kindle device, or as a cream-stock paperback for offline reference in-country.

 How long is it?

-Approximately 258 pages in paperback, ~200 pages on Kindle — written to be read in a single flight over and referenced on your phone in-country.
+258 pages in paperback (6×9 cream stock), approximately 220 pages on Kindle — written to be read on the flight down and referenced on your phone in-country.

 How much does it cost?